ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ### Claim Metadata

-Besides Issuer, Feed and kid, the only other mandatory metadata in the Claim is the type of the Payload, indicated in the `cty` Envelope header.
+Besides Issuer, Feed and kid, the only other mandatory metadata in the Claim is the type of the Payload, indicated in the `cty` (content type) Envelope header.
 However, this set of mandatory metadata is not sufficient to express many important Registration policies.
 For example, a Registry may only allow a Claim to be registered if it was signed recently.
-While the Issuer is free to add any information in the payload of the Claim, the TS (and most of its auditor) can only be expected to interpret information in the Envelope.
+While the Issuer is free to add any information in the payload of the Claim, the TS (and most of its auditors) can only be expected to interpret information in the Envelope.

 Such metadata, meant to be interpreted by the TS during Registration policy evaluation, should be added to the `reg_info` header.
 While the header MUST be present in all Claims, its contents consist of a map of named attributes.
 Some attributes (such as the Issuer's timestamp) are standardized with a defined type, to help uniformize their semantics across TS.
 Others are completely customizable and may have arbitrary types.
-In any case, all attributes are optional so the map MAY be empty.
+In any case, all attributes are optional; so the map MAY be empty.

 ## Transparency Service (TS)